 Clare Marley, the county planning director, was out of the office and couldn’t be reached for comment.

-Rasor, the council’s founder, and the two other county commissioners are due next Tuesday to vote on formalizing how the council is run.
+Rasor, the council’s founder, and the two other county commissioners are due to vote Tuesday on formalizing how the council is run.

-Its seven charter members — who include a former Republican commission candidate, GOP officials, tea party activist and Planning Commission member — are already getting started.
+Its seven charter members – including a former Republican commission candidate, GOP officials, tea party activist and Planning Commission member – are already getting started.

 Their first tasks include figuring out how to jettison the historical society, extension agency and county fairgrounds from taxpayer support, Stout said.

 On Oct.
 6, they initiated an investigation of how the county might intervene in a dispute between a couple and the U.S. Environmental Protection Agency after the agency declared their property near Priest Lake a wetland.